Updated: July 17, 2023

-Are you still trying to figure out how to organize space for your kids to learn at home?
 Do you find yourself unsure about how to distribute activities, school and everyday tasks throughout the week?
-Have you been struggling to establish a routine during the COVID-19 pandemic?
+Have you been struggling to establish a routine?
 If you answered “yes” to any of these questions, then this is the article for you!

-If your kids are enrolled in virtual classes, homeschool or a pandemic pod, you can still find ways to make distance learning days easy and fun!
+If your kids are enrolled in virtual classes or any type of homeschool program, you can still find ways to make distance learning easy and fun!
 Here are 9 ways to organize and plan your kids’ homeschool or remote learning day.

 1. Designate a space for learning